Fingernail & Toenail Fungus Best Practices Guide

 Choosing the Most Effective Formula

-However, if you are serious about treatment then the following information presented here will provide helpful insight, realistic expectations and help to avoid common mistakes and potential setbacks.
+However, if you are serious then the following information presented here will provide helpful insight, realistic expectations and help to avoid common mistakes and potential setbacks.

-Nail fungus is not considered a serious health condition and can often be treated at home with an over-the-counter option with the right ingredients.
-Treatment will take time, consistency and patience.
+Nail fungus is not considered a serious health condition and can often be addressed at home with an over-the-counter option with the right ingredients.
+Any resolution will take time, consistency and patience.

 The best course of action is prevention, but this guide will assume that you area already dealing with nail fungus.
-When we reference the FDA’s approved anti fungal ingredients in this guide we are making reference to their monograph (link 1) for using ingredients as anti fungals and at the permitted levels and concetrations.
-Not all OTC options contain FDA approved anti fungal ingredients as an active ingredient or even at all.
-Throughout this guide you will evaluate treatment options using an OTC option of your choosing.
+When we reference the FDA’s approved anti fungal ingredients in this guide we are making reference to their monograph (link 1) for using ingredients as anti fungals and at the permitted levels and concentrations.
+Not all products contain anti fungal ingredients as an active ingredient or even at all as determined by the monograph link 1.
+Throughout this guide you will evaluate different options using an recommended option of your choosing.

 Dealing with nail fungus is a difficult and time consuming process.
-There are no short cuts, follow the information in this guide closely and we are confident you may improve your chances of a positive outcome by avoiding some common mistakes that could set you back.
+There are no short cuts, follow the information in this guide closely and we are confident you may improve your chances of a positive outcome by avoiding some common mistakes and setbacks.

 Be Proactive and Take Action

-As mentioned, you will not realistically see immediate results with any nail fungus treatment so it is important to remain patient and stick with the treatment program every day.
+As mentioned, you will not realistically see immediate results so it is important to remain patient and stick with your program every day.
 Over time, newer healthy nail should start growing in place of the infected nail from the base, as natural regrowth occurs remember to regularly clip away the infected nail per normal.
-The severity of nail fungus, your treatment options, consistency & discipline in daily applications all play an important role in your nail care regiment.
+The severity of nail fungus, your nail care product, consistency & discipline in daily applications all play an important role in your nail care regiment.
 Nail fungus didn’t occur overnight and immediate results will not either.
 Remain consistent with applications and you’ll have the best opportunity to regrow healthy nails and experience visible progress.
-It’s not uncommon to start seeing some initial improvement within a few weeks but do not expect to restore a healthy new nail with any treatment on average within that timeframe.
+It’s not uncommon to start seeing some visible initial improvement within a few weeks but do not expect this to be the norm.
 Typically, within 2-3 months you’ll begin to notice recognizable progress from the base of the nail.

 Step #1 | Gather Your Materials

-Requirements: This method requires an OTC nail fungus treatment containing an FDA approved anti fungal ingredient listed on their monograph.
-These active ingredients include Undecylenic Acid, Tolnaftate, or Miconazole nitrate.
-You will also need the following items:
+Requirements: This method requires an nail fungus product containing a recognized anti fungal ingredient listed on the monograph link 1.
+These ingredients include Undecylenic Acid, Tolnaftate, or Miconazole nitrate.

 You will need the following items: